 Making an Offer to Buy Real Estate

-When you have finally narrowed down your choice of houses to that one special home, it's time to quickly switch gears to the business of making an offer to buy.
+When you have finally narrowed down your choices to that one special home, it’s time to quickly switch gears to the business of making an offer to buy.
 After all, when a homeowner lists their home for sale, rather they know it or not they are in the business of selling a home.
 On the flip side, once the buyer has found the home they wish to purchase, they begin the business portion of buying a home.
 If the home buyer is interested in getting the very best value, they must set their emotions aside and treat buying a home as a business.

-Your Offer to Buy is a Contract
+Your Offer to Buy Becomes a Binding Contract

 What to Consider BEFORE Making an Offer to Buy